hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 44

 Then Adam received some words from his Lord, and He accepted his repentance.
-He is the Accepter of repentance, Most Merciful.
+He is the Accepter of repentance, the Most Merciful.

 # 45